dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

     #.

-        Add Homebrew to the **PATH** by copying, pasting and running the code that Homebrew displays in the Terminal (look at the picture for guidance).
+        Add Homebrew to the ``PATH`` by copying, pasting and running the code that Homebrew displays in the Terminal (look at the picture below for guidance).
         Press :kbd:`Enter` once you have pasted the code.
-The code should look similar to the following image, but might differ a little for different {{ macos }} versions.
+The code should look similar to the following image but might differ slightly for different {{ macos }} versions.

         .. image:: /images/install/macos-package-managed-homebrew-terminal-instructions.png
             :width: 400
             :align: center

+.. _install-python-macos-conda:
-.. _step2-homebrew-reference:
+.. _install-python-macos-python:

 Step 2: Install Miniconda and Python
 --------------------------------------